 2006 Silver Gelatin Print Announcement

 As of January 1, 2006, I will no longer be accepting orders for the printing of new silver gelatin prints to be made from my film negatives.
-I will however continue to offer for sale, and for exhibition, those previously produced silver gelatin prints that remain in my existing silver gelatin print archive.
+However, I will continue to offer for sale, and exhibition – now and into the future – those previously produced silver gelatin prints that remain in my existing Silver Gelatin Print Archive.
+(Information about the Archive, itself, can be found, here.)

 Over the past 10-12 years, advancements in digital imaging have been both remarkable and undeniable.
 And though conventional film-based approaches to the medium will remain valid and vital, from an industry-wide perspective, the predominate method by which photographs will be made, both now and in the foreseeable future, will (in my view) continue to progressively migrate toward digital imaging.
 The fact that manufacturers are increasingly reducing the scope of their offerings of films, film-based cameras, black and white silver gelatin printing papers, chemistry, and other related conventional tools and materials serves only to reinforce this reality.